liv002/spillmaker-2023/tutorial-english.md

 ```

 ## Laser logic: Step 1
-We want our laser to shot down the Asteroids and give us points.
+We want our laser to shot down the asteroids and give us points.

-We need a new event block that waits for our laser to hit an Asteroid.
+We need a new event block that waits for our laser to hit an asteroid.
 In the
 ``||sprites:Sprites||`` menu, find the
 ``||Sprites:on sprite of kind player overlaps with other sprite of kind of player||``.
 Add it to somewhere with free space on your screen.